Marlins vs. Pirates Player Props Betting Odds

-Bookmakers have listed player props for Luis Arraez and others when the Miami Marlins host the Pittsburgh Pirates at LoanDepot park on Thursday at 6:40 PM ET.
+Luis Arraez and Andrew McCutchen are two of the top players with prop bets for the taking when the Miami Marlins and the Pittsburgh Pirates square off at LoanDepot park on Friday (at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!